-KPA ISSUE RAISED 2020/2021 IDP RESPONSE Municipal Transformation & Institutional development The municipality is encourage to fill in the position of the General Manager: water, sanitation and technical services The General Manager: water, sanitation and technical services post has been filled.
-Local economic development The municipality is directed to geo-reference the economic intervention areas for the District.
-GIS was used to locate the best possible location for the Agripark Hub and Farmer Production Support Units.
-A database of the schools benefiting from the School Nutrition Programme have been received from the RASET team and mapped.

-Basic service delivery The municipality as WSA must provide bulk support infrastructure to human settlements development On the 27 November 2018, uThukela district municipality has signed the Public Partnership Agreement with Umgeni Water and this concern will be addressed accordingly.
-Financial viability &management The municipality did not include the capital funding& expenditure The 20/21 IDP includes a 3 year synopsis of funds received, spent, unspent and contingency plans Good governance & Public participation All IGR's structurers should be convened at least once a quarter The 2020/2021 IDP review confirms the quarterly meetings of the IGR structures Cross cutting issues The SDF must be aligned to SDF Guidelines (2017) The 2020 /2021 IDP shows that the reviewed 2020/2021 is aligned to SDF Guidelines of 2017.
+KPA ISSUE RAISED 2020/2021 IDP RESPONSE Municipal Transformation & Institutional development The municipality is encouraged to fill in the position of the General Manager: water, sanitation and technical services The General Manager: water, sanitation and technical services post has been filled.
+Local economic development The municipality is advised to review and adopt its LED Strategy that is aligned to provincial vision of 2035 priorities.
+Develop a plan to mobilise the private sector The review of the LED strategy is undertaken, funded and managed by TIKZN.
+The Project Steering Committee is made up of the DM, LMs, funding and table a budget research and development for economic development TIKZN, EDTEA and UEDA.
+Cwaninga Consulting and Logistics was appointed by TIKZN and presented an Inception Report at a PSC held on 26 May 2020 and the full inception report is attached as an annexure.
+The municipality is planning to approve the strategy by end of June 2020 Basic service delivery The municipality as WSA must provide bulk support infrastructure to human settlements development On the 27 November 2018, uThukela district municipality has signed the Public Partnership Agreement with Umgeni Water and this concern will be addressed accordingly.
+Financial viability &management The municipality did not include the capital funding& expenditure The 20/21 IDP includes a 3 year synopsis of funds received, spent, unspent and contingency plans Good governance &Public participation All IGR's structurers should be convened at least once a quarter The 2020/2021 IDP review confirms the quarterly meetings of the IGR structures Cross cutting issues The SDF must be aligned to SDF Guidelines (2017) The 2020 /2021 IDP shows that the reviewed 2020/2021 is aligned to SDF Guidelines of 2017.